razvanabagiu89/Multithreaded-Marketplace-Python/README.md

   by decrementing its quantity in the marketplace.
   - remove_from_cart(cart_id, product)
-    - self explanatory, will remove the product then increment back the quantity, so it will be available to the other consumers
+    - self explanatory, will remove the product then increment back the quantity, so it will be available to the other consumers.
   - place_order
-    - will return a full list of all objects added to the cart by the consumer
+    - will return a full list of all objects added to the cart by the consumer.

 - producer.py
   - the producer has a 'while True' because he needs to keep on